catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 This sequence can be performed either through the API/commands or the dashboard.

 A reason to like this method is that the original volume is maintained, it is quick and cloud-init grows the new instance filesystem to the new volume size on first boot.

 The reasons not to like this method are:

-* The host gets new keys which may upset some applications.
+* The host gets new keys, which may upset some applications.
-* The original volume and the snapshot can not be deleted until the newly created volume is deleted.
+* The original volume and the snapshot cannot be deleted until the newly created volume is deleted.
 * You will be charged for these cinder volumes and the snapshot.

 Old Fashioned Method
 --------------------

-Finally, there is the old fashioned methods that involves:
+Finally, there is the old fashioned method that involves:

 * Create a new bootable volume.
-* Shutdown instance and detach boot volume.
+* Shut down instance and detach boot volume.
 * Attach the new volume and the original to another instance.
 * Perform a copy using tools like dd.